Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-23.md

     </details>

 28. Which AWS service or feature requires an internet service provider (ISP) and a colocation facility to be implemented?
-    - A. AWS VPN
+    - A. AWS VPN [Uses the public Internet ]
     - B. Amazon Connect
-    - C. AWS Direct Connect
+    - C. AWS Direct Connect [uses ISP]
     - D. Internet gateway

     <details markdown=1><summary markdown="span">Answer</summary>